 There are many types of peripheral neuropathy, but they fall into two major categories:

 - Mononeuropathy: When only one peripheral nerve is damaged, it is called mononeuropathy.
 Damage to the nerve can result in a tingling sensation, numbness, or pain in the affected area.
 If the motor nerves are damaged, your dog or cat may struggle to move their body.
 If sensory nerves are damaged, they may have difficulty feeling sensations such as temperature or pain.
 In rare cases, the nerves in the internal organs can also be affected, resulting in organ problems.

 - Polyneuropathy: Most patients with neuropathy are diagnosed with polyneuropathy.
 This is what happens when multiple nerves are deteriorate simultaneously throughout the body.
 Like mononeuropathy, it manifests in a tingling sensation and numbness.
 Your pet may gnaw or chew on its extremities if it suffering from peripheral neuropathy.
 Because polyneuropathy affects many nerves, your dog or cat may be more prone to serious injuries because they have a more difficult time feeling pain.

 Symptoms of Peripheral Neuropathy

-It can be difficult to detect peripheral neuropathy at first because the symptoms can be quite subtle in its early stages.
+It can be difficult to detect peripheral neuropathy at first because the symptoms can be quite subtle when the disorder starts.
 Since dogs and cats cannot tell their owners how they feel, they might display other behaviors to express their discomfort.
-Here are signs to look out for if you suspect your pet may be at risk of peripheral neuropathy:
+Please, be on the lookout for any of these behavioral tells if you suspect your pet may be at risk of peripheral neuropathy:

 - Weak reflexes.